Para leer esta hoja informativa en español, haga clic aquí.

 Some HIV drugs can cause headaches.
 Mild headaches that go away with over-the-counter pain killers such as aspirin, Tylenol (acetaminophen), Advil or Motrin (ibuprofen), or Aleve (naproxen sodium), are usually not a sign of a serious condition or disease.
 However, if you have a severe headache, your vision changes, you become dizzy, your neck becomes stiff, or you have a fever, along with nausea and/or vomiting, seek emergency medical care right away, because these symptoms can indicate something more serious.
 Also tell your provider if your headaches are affecting your quality of life or your ability to stick to your HIV drug regimen.

-If headaches are bothering you, ask your health care provider if over-the-counter pain relievers are right for you.
 You should also ask your health care provider if alternative or complementary therapies can be used to manage headaches.
 Some alternative therapies may interfere with your HIV medication so be sure to inform your health care provider if you decide to use these treatments.

 In rare situations, a rash is a symptom of a severe, life-threatening skin reaction called Stevens-Johnson syndrome.
 Call your health care provider immediately if you experience a bad rash or a rash together with any of the following symptoms: fever, lack of energy, general feeling of illness, muscle or joint aches, itchiness of the skin, mouth sores, bloodshot or dry eyes, and blisters, especially those that look like "targets," or "bulls-eyes."